ilias-mam/free-radius-proxy-docker/README.md

     Use docker compose yml to deploy localy.

 ## Test
     Use radtest provided by freeradius-utils to test your config radtest [username] [password] [host] 0 [secretkey]
  ### example

         radtest testing@domain1.com password localhost 0 testing123

 ## Configs

-You can found all the config files mounted in the docker-compose.yml
+You can find all the config files mounted in the docker-compose.yml

 ### Frontend
 1. - "./configs/radius/users:/etc/raddb/users"